 “It was a special goal and it was fitting that the guy who scored it was a club legend.”

-He may have since gone on to become the club’s all time leading appearance maker and continues to turn in superb performances in his 16th season as a Rovers player, but when Coppinger turned into an empty net seven years ago he had secured his place in Doncaster folklore.
+He may have since gone on to become the club’s all time leading appearance maker but when Coppinger turned into an empty net nine years ago he had secured his place in Doncaster folklore.

 And the black and white image of him about to score, his green and white kit colourised, will have supporters smiling for decades to come.